-4. Action – the step after a trigger that makes something happen, such as sending an email

 Connectors are an integral part when creating logic apps.
 Connectors allow connecting to 3rd party application to manage data and working with it.
 On-premise applications can be sync to cloud applications using connectors.

 1. Standard connectors: Automatically available and included when you use logic apps.
 Some examples include Service Bus, Power BI, Oracle Database, OneDrive, Dropbox.
 Google Drive, Outlook 365, Twitter, Salesforce, Sharepoint online, and many more.

 2. Integration account connectors: Available when you purchase an integration account.
 Using these connectors, you can transform and validate XML, process business-to-business messages with AS2 / X12 / EDIFACT, and encode and decode flat files.
 If you work with BizTalk Server, then these connectors are a good fit to expand your BizTalk workflows into Azure.

-BizTalk Server also has a Logic Apps adapter that includes receiving from a logic app, and sending to a logic app.
+BizTalk Server also has a Logic Apps adapter that includes receiving from a logic app and sending it to a logic app.

 3. Enterprise connectors: Includes IBM MQ and SAP.
 Available at an additional cost.

-A trigger starts or runs an instance your logic app.
+A trigger starts or runs an instance of your logic app.
 Some connectors provide triggers that notify your app when specific events happen.
 For example, the FTP connector has the OnUpdatedFile trigger that starts your logic app when a file is updated.

-### Now